-By Isabelle Murray P. Eng., M.A.Sc., Metallurgist, Assistant Director, Montreal, Frédéric Bourgeois Eng., M.A.Sc., Metallurgist,
+By Isabelle Murray P. Eng., M.A.Sc., Metallurgist, Assistant Manager, Montreal, Frédéric Bourgeois Eng., M.A.Sc., Metallurgist,

 Brass parts are commonly integrated to modern commercial, industrial and residential plumbing systems.
 Such parts are, in fact, installed in water, gas or fuel oil plumbing networks.
 It has been recently noted that various brass parts installed in water plumbing networks are subject to a high failure rate.

 Such brass parts must nevertheless rigorously comply with various international and national standards criteria.
 We, however, noted a significant increase in the failure rate of brass parts exposed to water in plumbing networks.